William Marshal, 1st Earl of Pembroke: Royal favour

+The surviving church of Cartmel Priory, Cumbria (the windows and tower are later replacements).

 After his return from the Holy Land in late 1185 or early 1186, William rejoined the court of King Henry II and served as a loyal captain through the many difficulties of Henry's final years.
 The returns of royal favour were almost immediate.
 The king gave William the large royal estate of Cartmel in Cumbria and the keeping of Heloise, the heiress of the northern barony of Lancaster.
 It may be that the king expected him to take the opportunity to marry her and become a northern baron, but William seems to have had grander ambitions for his marriage.

 In 1188, faced with an attempt by Philip II to seize the disputed region of Berry, Henry summoned William to his side.
 The letter by which he did this survives and makes some sarcastic comments about William's complaints that he had not been properly rewarded to date for his service to the king.
-Henry therefore promised him the marriage and lands of Dionisia, lady of Châteauroux in Berry.
+Henry therefore promised him the marriage and lands of Denise de Déols, lady of Châteauroux in Berry.
 In the resulting campaign, the king fell out with his heir Richard, count of Poitou, who consequently allied with Philip II against his father.

 In 1189 while covering the flight of Henry from Le Mans to Chinon, William unhorsed Richard in a skirmish.
 William could have killed the prince but killed his horse instead, to make that point clear.
 He is said to have been the only man ever to unhorse Richard.
 Nonetheless, after Henry's death William was welcomed at court by Richard, apparently recognising that William's loyalty and military accomplishments were too useful to ignore, especially for a king who was intending to go on crusade.

+The massive Great Tower at Pembroke Castle, built by William Marshal.